Before cooking marijuana edibles with concentrates you’ll need to learn how to decarb wax (or BHO, shatter, dabs, butane

 How to decarb BHO

-- Heat oven to 250 degrees farenheit.
-Place measured amount of butane hash oil on a silicone liner on an over-safe pyrex pan (or use parchment paper, as shown in the photos on this page).
+- Heat oven to 250° F .
+Place a measured amount of butane hash oil on a silicone liner on an oven-safe pyrex pan (or use parchment paper, as shown in the photos on this page).

-- Cook in oven for approximately 25 minutes.
+- Cook in the oven for approximately 25 minutes.

 You don’t want to overcook the shatter or it will make you sleepy.
 So keep a close eye on the bubbling throughout the shatter decarb process.
 Poke the bubbles with a skewer to loosen them towards the end, and then watch for new bubbles to form.
-Remove from oven when bubbling slows, after 25-28 minutes.
+Remove from the oven when bubbling slows, after 25-28 minutes.

 - Let cool for a few minutes then place the silicone mat or parchment in the freezer for a few minutes to make it easier to handle.
 Work quickly if you touch it with your fingers or it will melt into a sticky mess.